 According to legend, the 19th-century pirate Jose Gaspar roamed the shores of Tampa Bay for decades before finally surrendering to the mighty U.S. Navy.
 Tampa civic leaders threw a party a few years later to celebrate — and today, an entire cultural season is built around the victory.
 The festivities begin with a winter parade that draws half a million people to downtown Tampa, and continues through the spring with the Gasparilla Festival of the Arts, Gasparilla Music Festival, and Gasparilla International Film Festival — all celebratory, but with fewer pirates.

 Cost of Living in Tampa, FL

-Even with all those beaches, the Tampa Bay area still ranks as one of the more affordable metro areas in the U.S., with a cost of living 5% lower than the national average, according to Payscale.
+Still, the Tampa Bay area still ranks as one of the more affordable metro areas in the U.S., with a cost of living 5% lower than the national average, according to Payscale.
+So, if you’re moving from out of state, you’ll find yourself with a little more spare cash.
 Here’s how it breaks down in terms of rent and home prices:

 |Tampa Cost of Living||Housing Costs|